superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 ros2 launch turtlebot_tic_world.launch.py
 ```
 - The Gazebo client (GUI) will appear on your host machine.
-- The ROS2 environment is already set up, including sourcing `/opt/ros/humble/setup.bash` and setting the TurtleBot model to `burger`.
+- The ROS2 environment is already set up, including sourcing `/opt/ros/humble/setup.bash` and setting the TurtleBot model to `waffle_pi`.

 ## Important Note